p-dirac/HTML5-REST-Jakarta/README.md

 See HTML5-REST-Jakarta-Overview.pdf for more information.
 This project is free and open source.

-Keywords: HTML5, Javascript, web components, fetch, REST, json, Jakarta, mysql, JDBC, join
+Keywords: HTML5, Javascript, web components, fetch, REST, json, Jakarta, mysql, JDBC, join, open source